Prompting for More Effective Learning

 Gestural

-Suppose you ask the question, “What do we do with an apple,” and she doesn’t know how to respond.
-You could make the sign for “eat” if she knows sign language.
+Suppose you ask the question, “What do we do with an apple?,” and they don’t know how to respond.
+You could make the sign for “eat” if they know sign language.
 Or you could pretend to eat an imaginary apple.

 Positional

-Positional prompts cue the child of the next step in a procedure by placing a reminder close by.
+Positional prompts provide a cue for the next step in a procedure by placing a reminder close by.

 Suppose you want to teach your teenage son how to prepare a simple snack.
 To remind him of what he will need to do next, such as getting a bowl, you might place the bowl close to him.